baitcenter/reword/README.md

 Use `pub` before the`enum` keyword to export it.
 Attributes can be attached to both the `enum` and the structures generated.
 The `Copy`, `Clone`, `Debug`, `Eq`, `PartialEq`, `Ord`, `PartialOrd`, and `Hash` traits are automatically derived for the types using the derive attribute.
-At the moment, the reword macro can only be used once per module, so if you need to define multiple structures you should put them in separate submodules.
+At the moment, the macro can only be used once per module, so if you need to define multiple structures you should put them in separate submodules.